Varna, Bulgaria: Antiquity

 The Roman city, Odessus, first included into the Praefectura orae maritimae and then in 15 AD annexed to the province of Moesia (later Moesia Inferior), covered 47 hectares in present-day central Varna and had prominent public baths, Thermae, erected in the late 2nd century AD (so-called Large (North) Ancient Roman Thermae), now the largest Roman remains in Bulgaria (the building was 100 m wide, 70 m long, and 25 m high) and fourth-largest-known Roman baths in Europe which testify to the importance of the city.
 There is also the Small (South) Ancient Roman Thermae from the 5th–6th century AD.
-In addition, archaeologists in 2019 discovered ruins of a building of Roman thermae from the 5th century AD.
+Additionally, in 2019, archaeologists discovered ruins of a Roman thermae building from the 5th century AD.

 Major athletic games were held every five years, possibly attended by Gordian III in 238.

 The main aqueduct of Odessos was recently discovered during rescue excavations north of the defensive wall.
-The aqueduct was built in three construction periods between the 4th and the 6th centuries; in the 4th century the aqueduct was built together with the city wall, then at the end of the 4th to early 5th centuries when a pipeline was laid inside the initial masonry aqueduct.
-Thirdly in the 6th century, an extra pipeline was added parallel to the original west of it and entered the city through a reconstruction of the fortress wall.
+The aqueduct was built in three construction periods between the 4th and the 6th centuries; in the 4th century, the aqueduct was constructed together with the city wall, then at the end of the 4th to early 5th centuries when a pipeline was laid inside the initial masonry aqueduct.
+Thirdly, in the 6th century, an additional pipeline was added parallel to the original west of it and entered the city through a reconstruction of the fortress wall.
 The city minted coins, both as an autonomous polis and under the Roman Empire from Trajan to Salonina, the wife of Gallienus, some of which survive.

-Odessos was an early Christian centre, as testified by ruins of twelve early basilicas, a monophysite monastery, and indications that one of the Seventy Disciples, Ampliatus, follower of Saint Andrew (who, according to the Bulgarian Orthodox Church legend, preached in the city in 56 CE), served as bishop there.
+Odessos was an early Christian centre, as testified by ruins of twelve early basilicas, a monophysite monastery, and indications that one of the Seventy Disciples, Ampliatus, a follower of Saint Andrew (who, according to the Bulgarian Orthodox Church legend, preached in the city in 56 CE), served as bishop there.
 In 6th-century imperial documents, it was referred to as "holiest city," sacratissima civitas.
-In 442 a peace treaty between Theodosius II and Attila was conducted at Odessos.
-In 513, it became a focal point of the Vitalian revolt.
-In 536, Justinian I made it the seat of the Quaestura exercitus ruled by a prefect of Scythia or quaestor Justinianus and including Lower Moesia, Scythia, Caria, the Aegean Islands and Cyprus; later, the military camp outside Odessos was the seat of another senior Roman commander, magister militum per Thracias.
+In 442, a peace treaty was signed between Theodosius II and Attila at Odessos.
+Furthermore, in 513, the city became a focal point of the Vitalian revolt.
+Additionally, in 536, Emperor Justinian I designated it as the seat of the Quaestura exercitus province ruled by a prefect of Scythia or quaestor Justinianus and including Lower Moesia, Scythia, Caria, the Aegean Islands, and Cyprus; later, the military camp outside Odessos was the seat of another senior Roman commander, magister militum per Thracias.